ktorn/completium-landing/docs/dapp-tools/tutorials/tuto2.md

 ## Call entry point

-The following command calls the unique entry point:
+The following command calls the unique entry point with the argument `14` using the `--with` option:

 ```
-completium call 2-exec-condition as admin --with '14'
+completium-cli call 2-exec-condition.arl --with '14'
 ```